Bespoke Suits Wear & Care

 Buying a bespoke suit is an investment, and as with any investment, your suits should be well cared for.
-This is important in order to preserve their appearance and maximise their life span.
+It is important to follow our guidelines for bespoke suits wear and care in order to preserve the appearance of your garments and maximise their life span.

 The first thing to understand is that when you first start to wear a new bespoke suit it will begin to settle in and you’ll get a much better feel for the fit.
 It’s worth remembering that bespoke clothing differs from ready to wear, in as much as the garment shape will develop as it’s broken in.

-Our advice is to dry clean your suits as rarely as possible as the chemicals used during the dry cleaning process strip out the natural oils found in the wool.
+Our advice for the ultimate in bespoke suit wear and careis to dry clean your suits as rarely as possible as the chemicals used during the dry cleaning process strip out the natural oils found in the wool.
 This damages the cloth and in turn shortens the life of the suit.
-Ideally, a suit should be dry cleaned no more than twice a year but if more cleaning is required then remember a good dry cleaner will also be able to ‘spot clean’ any dirty areas.
+Ideally, a bespoke suit should be dry cleaned no more than twice a year but if more cleaning is required then remember a good dry cleaner will also be able to ‘spot clean’ any dirty areas.

 Regular pressing of your suit is fine, helping to remove creases and bring shape back into the garment.
+This is considered best practice in bespoke suits wear and tailored garment care.
 When selecting a dry cleaner it is worth spending a little more and going to one accustomed to dealing with bespoke suits.

 A good dry cleaner will help bring out the shape in the garments rather than pressing them flat like ready to wear items.
 The best dry cleaners we’ve found are www.jeevesofbelgravia.co.uk and www.celebritydrycleaners.co.uk.